Deploying your first model with Matcha

 When you run this command, you'll be taken to the Azure login screen in a web browser window, and you'll be asked if you want to allow the Azure CLI to access your Azure account.
 You'll need to grant this permission in order for Matcha to gain access to your Azure account when it provisions infrastructure.

-Note: you'll need certain permissions in order for Matcha to work.
-If you're unsure, you can just run
+Note: you'll need certain permissions for Matcha to work.
+If you're unsure, you can run

 matcha provision

 Initially, Matcha will ask you a few questions about how you'd like your infrastructure to be set up.
-Specifically, it will ask for a name for your infrastructure, a region to deploy it to.
+Specifically, it will ask for a location for your infrastructure, a prefix to deploy it to.
 Once these details are provided, Matcha will proceed to initialize a remote state manager and ask for a password.
 After that, it will go ahead of provision infrastructure.

 Note: provisioning can take up to 20 minutes.